willhampshire/Depresjon_ML/readme.md

 ## Data Source and Preprocessing
 ### Data Source
-The ['Depresjon'](https://datasets.simula.no/depresjon/) dataset consists of 23 condition files with associated activity data and MADRS scores.
+The ['Depresjon'](https://datasets.simula.no/depresjon/) dataset consists of 23 condition files of activity data with associated demographic data & MADRS scores.
 It is published as pre-anonymised open source data so that researchers can use the data to develop models such as this, to advance research &ndash;
 "the available data may eventually help researchers to develop systems capable of automatically detecting depression states based on sensor data".